pedroetb/rsync-incremental-backup/README.md

 If a backup process gets interrupted, don't worry.
 You can continue it in the next run of the script without data lose and without transferring previously transferred data.

+In addition, there is a local backup script with special configuration, oriented to do backups for a GNU/Linux filesystem.
+For example, it already has omitted temporal, removable and other problematic paths, and is meant to backup to a external mount point (at `/mnt`).

 ## Configuration